Sdim: A Qudit Stabilizer Simulator: Introduction

 On the other hand, such work is absent in qudit QECC research as all available software support for qudit simulation exists only in the non-scalable state vector style~\cite{QuDiet,farias2024quforgelibraryquditssimulation,mato2024mqtquditssoftwareframework,kushnarev2025quditcirqlibraryextension}, despite the theory of qudit stabilizer computation having long since been well understood~\cite{gottesmanhighdim, de_Beaudrap_2013_composite}.

 This work introduces an \textit{open-source qudit stabilizer simulator} as the missing piece towards the study of qudit QECCs.
-This simulator is \textit{tableau}-based, where the state of $n$ $d$-dimensional qudits is compactly represented in a table of $O(n^2)$ integers compared to the $O(d^n)$ floating point numbers needed for state vectors.
-Circuit evaluation becomes a sequence of simple update rules applied on the table for each operator in the circuit.
+This simulator is \textit{tableau}-based, where the state of $n$ qudits of dimension $d$ is compactly represented in a table of $O(n^2)$ integers compared to the $O(d^n)$ floating point numbers needed for state vectors.
+The simulation supports operations for evaluating gates and performing measurements of Pauli operators.

 Furthermore, this work contributes an efficient Monte Carlo sampler for measurements, both with and without noise trajectories.
 This is achieved via qudit \textit{Pauli frames}, first used in \cite{Gidney_2021} to efficiently sample qubit measurements.
-Altogether, Sdim is the minimum needed to efficiently simulate large-scale, practical qudit stabilizer error correction circuits on classical hardware.
-The sampler in particular was crafted to support numerical characterization of a 5-qutrit chip protected by a \textit{folded surface code} \cite{Moussa_2016}.
-This protocol outputs a \textit{logical error rate} of the protected system against a single physical qutrit's error rate.
+Altogether, this simulator is the minimum needed to efficiently compute large-scale, practical qudit stabilizer error correction circuits on classical hardware.
+This efficiency gain traverses the barrier between intractable and tractable, and we will demonstrate this fact by reproducing a code capacity and threshold simulation of a certain qudit error correction code \cite{keppens2025quditvsqubitsimulated} performed in (and limited by) Google Cirq \cite{cirq} in the tableau.
+Particularly, we will ``complete'' the original experiment's calculations for $d=7$ where statevector simulation struggles in systems of fewer than 10 qudits.

-This simulator is functional for all dimensions $d > 2$, but the non-prime dimensions involve technical challenges that build off the prime case, and so we will restrict our attention exclusively to high-dimensional prime dimensions for the majority of this paper.

-In short, we offer the following contributions: \begin{itemize} \item We introduce Sdim, a qudit stabilizer simulator functional for all $d \geq 2$, and describe its components and API for any prime dimension $d$. \item We validate Sdim's correctness and performance against Google Cirq, the most prominent high-dimensional qudit state vector simulator. \item We introduce qudit Pauli frames, which are used to efficiently sample qudit circuits, and we validate its correctness and performance against Cirq's sampling. \item We demonstrate the Sdim's immediate utility by validating a Cirq-simulated logical randomized benchmarking error characterization of 5-qutrit hardware protected by a novel error \textit{detecting} code.
-Our simulator exhibits significantly greater performance even in this relatively small state space. \item We briefly discuss challenges and differences present for non-prime dimension $d$. \end{itemize}
+The simulator was also built concurrently with efforts to design a near-term experiment on a superconducting qutrit QPU, where the goal is to study a five-qutrit patch implementing a small error-detecting code.
+Although the target hardware is not large enough to support full active correction, it can support the encoded Clifford gates, stabilizer measurements, and postselected logical measurements needed to test whether a small qudit code exhibits meaningful logical behavior.
+This experimental motivation leads to the LRB-D case study below, where the simulator is used both to validate the circuit construction and to compare the encoded logical qutrit against an unencoded physical qutrit.